learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/object-orientation/LECTURE.md

 + Get students to understand that anything can be turned into a class with attributes and actions.
 Pick a bunch of different items and make them say the attributes and actions for those classes.
 + Wait to introduce attr_accessor until the next class so they can really dig their teeth into how reader and writer methods work.
 + The baby example works really well to explain to students how reader, writer and initialize methods work
++ Be ready with real-world examples if students need more context.
+Thinking about a User class works well - how do users vary for different apps?
+Let students know that we use examples like Dogs and Babies to practice syntax.